 The PRC government has broad discretion in dealing with violations of laws and regulations, including levying fines, revoking business and other licenses and requiring actions necessary for compliance.
 Licenses and permits issued or granted to us by relevant governmental bodies may be revoked later by higher regulatory bodies.
 We cannot predict the effect of the interpretation of existing or new PRC laws or regulations on our businesses.
 We cannot assure you that our current ownership and operating structure would not be found in violation of any current or future PRC laws or regulations.
 As a result, we may be subject to sanctions, including fines, and could be required to restructure our operations or cease to provide certain services.
-In addition, any litigation in China may be protracted and result in substantial costs and diversion of resources and management attention.
-Any of these or similar actions could significantly disrupt our business operations or restrict us from conducting a substantial portion of our business operations, which could materially and adversely affect our business, financial condition and results of operations.
+In addition, any litigation in China may be protracted and result in substantial costs and diversion of resources and

-The PRC environment laws and regulations may adversely impact on our business.
+The PRC environmental laws and regulations may adversely impact on our business.

-Our manufacturing operations are subject to numerous environment laws, ordinances and regulations.
+Our manufacturing operations are subject to numerous environmental laws, ordinances and regulations.
 These laws, ordinances and regulations address and regulate, among other matters, wastewater discharge, air quality and the generation, handling, storage, treatment, disposal and transportation of solid and hazardous waste.
 It is possible that compliance with a new regulatory requirement could impose significant compliance costs on us.
 Such costs could have a material adverse effect on our business, financial condition and results of operations.
+The increased global focus on environmental and social issues could result in the adoption of more stringent standards in these areas by the PRC.